CCIFISAT/week_of_coding/Day 1/readme.md

 	   <a> to add link

---> Check out (example 1) :https://codesandbox.io/s/github/Paul-es/day_1  (Run this code in your text editor eg:      NotePad,visual studio)
+--> Check out (example 1) (Run example 1 code in your text editor eg: NotePad,visual studio)

 --> Tags normally come in pairs like <> (starting tag) </> (end tag)